FalloNero/Realtime-upscaling-for-Jellyfin/readme.md

 - The provided scripts bypass quality reduction and instead apply upscaling.
 - **Note:** This means you will lose the ability to lower quality for bandwidth-constrained situations.
 - A green dot indicator will appear in the top-left corner of the video when the upscaling is working correctly.

-## Notes

-The following features were noted as removed but may be needed:
-- `--enable-libsvtav1`